In this article, you’ll learn:

 In VWO, attributes are of the following two types:

 - STANDARD ATTRIBUTES: These are the predefined attributes, such as Traffic Source, Operating System, Browser, Location, etc., on the VWO platform that VWO automatically collects.
+These attributes are available to be applied in your campaigns for targeting and report segmentation.

 - UNREGISTERED ATTRIBUTES: These are the attributes that are captured by VWO from your website but not found registered in VWO.
 At times, instead of creating an attribute on the VWO platform, you would use the custom code of an attribute and tweak it to become another to be tracked on your website.
 Sometimes, such unregistered attributes may come into VWO from a third-party integration.
 In such cases, you may not be able to use the data of those attributes for any analysis or segmentation.
 But VWO captures such attributes and brings them to you, so you can choose to have them registered in VWO.
 If you’re passing an attribute to VWO that you have not created under MY ATTRIBUTES, VWO captures it and displays it under UNREGISTERED ATTRIBUTES.